 Airmid has served children since the inception of our practice in 2016.
-We have four play-therapy therapists to provide evidence-based therapies for children and adolescents.
+Four play therapists provide evidence-based therapies for children and adolescents.

-We’re very excited to announce the opening of our new Children’s Play Therapy Center with four play therapy rooms, incorporating traditional Play and Sand Tray Therapy, puppets, art, and our SMART Moves Therapy Room.
+Our four play therapy rooms incorporate traditional Play and Sand Tray Therapy, puppets, art, and our SMART Moves Therapy Room.

-SMART stands for Sensory Motor Arousal Regulation Treatment, an innovative mental health therapy facilitated by our experienced counselors and designed for children and adolescents who have experienced complex stress and traumatic exposures, including medical procedures, loss, neglect, emotional maltreatment, physical abuse, accidents, severe bullying, witness to violence in the home or community, or impaired caregiving due to medical or mental illness, incarceration, or substance abuse.
+SMART stands for Sensory Motor Arousal Regulation Treatment, an innovative mental health therapy facilitated by our experienced counselors and designed for children and adolescents who have experienced complex stress and traumatic exposures, including:

-All of us at Airmid are committed to supporting families and children in their healing journey.
+Everyone at Airmid is committed to supporting families and children in their healing journey.

 SMART Moves Program

-Our SMART Moves Program provides the opportunity for the child to practice making better choices, ways to self-regulate, and to co-regulate with a parent.
+The SMART Moves Program allows the child to practice making better choices and ways to self-regulate and co-regulate with a parent.
 Through movement and sensory experiences, the child can find balance in their system and then process their concerns, struggles, and traumas.

 The SMART Moves approach does not rely on language or a verbal narrative of the event.
 Through the embodied play engaging the sensory, motor, limbic, and arousal systems for self-exploration, a coherent understanding of their feelings surrounding the event emerges.

-Our SMART Moves Program also facilitates attachment-building between the child and caregiver.
+In addition, SMART Moves facilitates attachment-building between the child and caregiver.
 It builds strategies and self and other-regulation toolboxes that can be easily built into the daily routine at home to support the healing process further.

 In this safe space, kids can practice being successful and learn what their bodies and brains need for calming and expressing larger feelings like anger, jealousy, and frustration in a safe, therapeutic space.
-The SMART moves room also provides the child with an internal sense of competence and builds the child’s positive sense of self.
+Moreover, the SMART moves room provides the child with an internal sense of competence and builds the child’s positive sense of self.

-When a child first steps into the SMART Moves Therapy Room, the first thing they feel is the 2” thick gym mats below their feet.
+When a child first steps into the SMART Moves Therapy Room, they first feel the 2” thick gym mats below their feet.
 Wall-to-wall mats fill the room with large soft pillows and yoga balls.
 The room has a tent, swing, ball pit, and spinners.
-Everything in this room has been chosen as a somatic (body) tool to support the child in working through struggles and traumatic events, expressing large feelings, and learning healthy ways to self-regulate.
+Everything in this room has been chosen as a somatic (body) tool to support the child in working through struggles and traumatic events, expressing immense feelings, and learning healthy ways to self-regulate.